 institution while attempting to make sense of the sequence of events while drooling heavily and swallowing spiders.
 A visually rich feast as well as

 fascinating, fun entertainment with a tricky, time-travelling plot inspired by Chris Marker's The Pier.
-Unforgettable.
+This movie captures the eerie, tragic time-travel

 Gilliam revisits sci-fi and a dystopian future involving a miserable man and his fantasy love interest, causing comparisons to Brazil.
 But, barring a few odd details such

-as a manager who wears camouflage clothing and the surreal metaphysical ending, this plays it mostly as straight sci-fi with quirky chracters and satirical futuristic elements.
+as a manager who wears camouflage clothing and the surreal metaphysical ending, this plays it mostly as straight sci-fi with quirky characters and satirical futuristic elements.

 Qohen Leth is a miserable mass of symptoms who 'crunches elements' for a corporation that tries 'to make sense of the small meaningful things in life'.
 He refers to